 If your child went through the college application process a few years ago, you might have been able to write off those application fees on your federal taxes.
 But if you have another child going through the college application process, you’re out of luck as far as deducting those fees.
-Congress didn’t renew the federal income tax deduction for tuition and fees for 2017, although it was in place in 2016.
+Congress didn’t renew the federal income school tax deduction for tuition and fees for 2017, although it was in place in 2016.
 That means your tax bill is likely higher in that regard, but you have plenty of company.
-An estimated 1.7 million middle-class families lost this tax break for 2017, according to Money magazine.
+An estimated 1.7 million middle-class families lost this tax break, for 2017, which included college registration fees tax relief.
 Along with college application fees, college entrance exam fees like the SAT and ACT are another nondeductible item.
 While you can’t deduct college application or entrance exam fees, you may still qualify for some educational tax credits.

 Amending a Return